 When it comes to startup success rate, age matters.
 The longer you’ve been around, and the more experience you have, the better the odds.

-You’ll also be interested to know that the average age of leaders, of companies which increased in size and revenue in the first five years of existence, is — 45.
+You’ll also be interested in knowing that the average age of leaders of companies that increased in size and revenue in the first five years of existence is — 45.

 (Small Business Trends)